dzeban/conduit/README.md

 [ ] Move to Gin
 [ ] Remove down migrations
 [ ] Move migrations to the store
-[x] Remove vendoring
+[ ] Get rid of sql builder where it's not needed (except update methods) [x] Remove vendoring